Duration

 01:30 p.m. – Acapulco.
 Arrival in this iconic international tourist destination, which rose to fame in the 1950s and 60s and still shines as a symbol of sun, sea, and Mexican joy.
 Free time to relax at one of its most popular beaches, with plenty of seaside dining options and stunning views.

 In the afternoon, we’ll visit the San Diego Fortress (tickets and guided tour included), a striking 17th-century structure built to defend the port from pirate attacks.
 With its star-shaped architecture and historical museum, the site offers fascinating insights into the region’s maritime and military past.
-After the visit, we’ll head to the hotel.
-Free time to enjoy the rest of the day.
+After the visit, we’ll head out to the hotel.

 Scenery: We’ll follow the Mexican Pacific coastline, passing through tropical jungles, mountains that descend into the sea, and small coastal villages.
 The route offers a vibrant blend of sunlight, lush vegetation, and ocean views.